 2. How do you handle underperforming team members or conflicts within the team?

 Response Tip: Highlight your ability to identify the root causes of underperformance or conflict.
-Discuss your approach to providing constructive feedback, setting clear expectations, and following up on improvements.
+Discuss your approach to providing constructive coaching feedback, setting clear expectations, and following up on improvements.

 3. What strategies do you use to maintain high levels of customer satisfaction in a high-volume call environment?